JeremyParker/connections-admin/README.md

 -   run `env` and look for "OPERATOR_PASSWORD=" and grab the password from there
 -   set up your connection with host = `localhost:15432`, user=`postgres`, password=[the password you just copied].

+For some reason the remote db is called `connections-admin`.
+I think maybe I didn't have the DB_DATABASE set when I ran `php artisan migrate`?

 # how to connect and manage to the local database

 You can use the adminer service that's configured in docker-compose to interact with the docker pgsql instance.